 However, the result will never be as smooth and creamy as ice-cream made in an ice-cream maker.
 Also, it’s a LOT more involved.
 You’ll have to stir it in regular intervals whilst it’s chilling in the freezer to break up the ice crystals.

 This recipe is designed to be used with an ice cream maker.
 I know an ice-cream maker takes up space and you might not be keen on yet another kitchen appliance.
-But if you love ice cream and have enough people about the house who’d like to eat it on a regular basis it’s definitely a worth-while investment.
+But if you love sugar free ice cream and have enough people about the house who’d like to eat it on a regular basis it’s definitely a worth-while investment.

 The ones that require pre-freezing of the mixing canister are really reasonable (we used one like this in the video).
 If you don’t mind spending a little more, invest in a machine with a compressor like this one – it makes restaurant-quality gelato on demand.